 • Can you rent cars at the Buenos Aires airport?

--Yes, you can rent a car ready for pick up in Buenos Aires international airport, Ezeiza (EZE), or the domestic airport, Jorge Newbery (AEP) as well as at most other airports in major cities throughout Argentina.
+-Yes, you can rent a car ready for pick up at Buenos Aires International Airport, Ezeiza (EZE), or the domestic airport, Jorge Newbery (AEP) as well as at most other airports in major cities throughout Argentina.

-Make sure to make your car rental reservation in advance in popular destinations or during high season, or there may not be cars available.
+Make sure to make car rental reservations in advance in popular destinations or during high season, or there may not be cars available.

-Be aware that Buenos Aires has pretty aggressive, or, if we’re being generous, chaotic driving.
+Be aware that Buenos Aires has pretty aggressive, or chaotic driving to put it generously.

-Any one who has been to Italy will recognize that many Argentines are Italian descendants who aren’t interested in formalities such as car lanes, and like to loudly express their life’s frustrations via gratuitous honking.
+Anyone who has been to Italy will recognize that many Porteños (residents of Buenos Aires) are Italian descendants who aren’t interested in formalities such as car lanes, and like to loudly express their life’s frustrations via gratuitous honking.

 Considering this, those thinking of renting a car at the airport should contemplate if they will feel comfortable driving from the international airport (32k from downtown Buenos Aires) after a long flight.

-While it will be slightly more expensive, you can always get a ride to your hotel and pickup the rental car downtown the following day after a good night’s sleep.
+While it will be slightly more expensive upfront, you can always get a ride to your hotel and pick up the rental car downtown the following day after a good night’s sleep.

 This option works out well because it is usually more expensive to pick up a rental car at the airport anyway.